 Castle Trail is a 9.1 mile moderately trafficked loop trail located near Indian Hills, Colorado that features beautiful wild flowers and is good for all skill levels.
-The trail offers a number of activity options and is accessible from April until November.
+The trail offers a number of activity options and is best used from April until November.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 I did the east access part of this trail a few years ago and was not impressed- it was very exposed with no shade.
 I did the west access trails today and liked it.
 I hiked Castle Trail, Old Ute Loop, Devils Elbow, Meadow back to Castle.
 It was 5 miles and a good workout- lots of ascents.
 Nice views from Devils Elbow and Meadow trails; wildflowers as well as some shaded areas.
 It is a popular area but there was about 1 hr where I did not see anyone else on the trail so it depends on which routes you take.

 The Walker home site was interesting.

 Great hike!
 Lots of other trails to branch out on.
 The "castle" is cool to check out.